LearnersGuild/learning-os/blueprint/foundations.md

   - Design for a large solution space
   - Prioritize learners’ abilities to self-teach, develop mindfulness, and organize within their pod over their adherence to a defined set of instructions.
   - Provide guidance and mentorship not content delivery and enforcement of predefined linear progress.
+  - Don’t abdicate your authority.
+Own your authority while supporting their autonomy.

 ## Feedback should flow like wine
   - Focus on the feedback loops